 In fact, Zagar’s work helped revitalize the area by renovating derelict buildings and covering them in bright and beautiful mosaics.
 His work alongside that of his wife and other local artists and activists gave way to a period of artistic prosperity in the neighborhood that became known as the “South Side Renaissance.”

-Nowadays, Philadelphia’s Magic Gardens is comprised of two indoor galleries as well as a bi-level outdoor sculpture garden in which you can admire Zagar’s fantastic creations.
-As a non-profit museum, the Gardens look to celebrate art in its many forms through community outreach, public programs, hands-on activities, exhibitions, and tours.
+Nowadays, Philadelphia’s Magic Gardens is comprised of two indoor galleries.
+Also, there is a bi-level outdoor sculpture garden in which you can admire Zagar’s fantastic creations.

-So if you happen to wander off to the South Street corridor make sure to pop in by for a visit and take a journey through the fabulous mind of the artist that helped turn Philly’s South Street into a colorful and vibrant haven for art!
+Conclusively, if you happen to wander off to the South Street corridor make sure to pop in by for a visit.
+Take a journey through the fabulous mind of the artist.
+This magic garden undoubtedly turned Philly’s South Street into a colorful and vibrant haven for art!